liuxing3169/edx-wagtail/README.md

 # Deploy with open edx
 Please refer [INSTALL STEP BY STEP](docs/INSTALL-STEP-BY-STEP) for manual installation

+# How to Contribute
+Contributions are welcome!
+The fastest way to give feedback is to create an Issue.

 # License
 The code in this repository is licensed under version 3 of the AGPL unless otherwise noted.
 Please see the [LICENSE](../main/LICENSE) file for details.